Advertisement

 The Bottom Line

 The South's encryption story is more nuanced than the coasts.
-Yes, Miami went dark and Atlanta followed.
-Yes, state highway patrols have encrypted across the region.
+Yes, Jacksonville, Palm Beach County, and Miami Beach went dark.
+Yes, state highway patrols are unmonitorable across most of the region.
 Yes, regional radio networks are pushing suburban agencies toward secrecy.

 But Tampa Bay proves that major metros can maintain transparency.
 San Antonio's 30-year media access model shows that encryption and accountability can coexist.
 Houston demonstrates that partial encryption can preserve meaningful public access.
 And every hurricane season reminds communities why real-time emergency information matters.